attash1/ImageGenerator/README.md

-Reads commands from a file specified by the user to draw an image and outputs design into another file The file the design is placed in, paint.txt, is created by the program
+Reads commands from a file specified by the user to draw an image and outputs design into another file.
+The file the design is placed in, paint.txt, is created by the program

 By default, character used for drawn line is *